SeanNobel/speech-decoding/README.md

 * Perfectly align speech and EEG
   - [ ] Encode 3s chunks of speech every iteration, not doing it beforehand
-  - [ ] Solve the problem of EEG recording having slightly different lengths (find how they correspond each other)
+  - [ ] Solve the problem of EEG recording having slightly different lengths (find how timings correspond each other)
   - [x] Shift EEG 150ms to the future

 * Make subject layer each for subject